 Visit the small, two-level Black Tulip Museum (Museum de Zwarte Tulp) where you can learn about the history of tulips including the tulip trade and how the Dutch worked with the flowers and their land.
 There is free wifi throughout the museum and a museum cafe.

 Reserve an Electric Twizy for a Fun GPS Guided Audio Tour

 **Usually available from the end of March through the second week of May.**

-You must have a valid driver’s license to drive one.
-A person without a license is permitted to be a passenger in the back of a vehicle.
+You must have a valid driver's license to drive one.
+A person without a license can be a passenger in the vehicle.
 (There are two people per vehicle, max.)
 The pre-programmed tour takes you through Lisse, past many flower fields, past Keukenhof (not inside), and past Keukenhof Castle.

-We highly recommend this experience!
-It’s just over $100 per vehicle, which includes up to two people.
-The whole experience takes about three hours, including check-in, a quick Twizy lesson, and the 39 km fixed GPS route.
+We highly recommend this experience, which 1-2 people can do per Twizy.
+The experience takes approximately 2 hours, including check-in, a quick Twizy lesson, and the 20 km fixed GPS route.
 The audio guide is available in English, German, or Dutch.

 The driver controls when the vehicle starts and stops so you're welcome to stop for photos along the way!